MikeDereviankin/Geochemical-Isotope-Mixing/README.md

 - Create a data frame with three columns: mixing_proportions, Cm_values, and ratio_linear
 - Save data frame as a CSV file
 - Create a scatter plot of the data using ggplot2
+- Create an interactive scatter plot for mixing_proporitons, Cm_values, and ratio_linear
 - Save the plot as a PNG file

 ![binary_linear_curve](https://github.com/MikeDereviankin/Geochemical-Isotope-Mixing/assets/81693929/62f46f55-953e-4807-a2ea-c35734dbe8e9)